On eigenmeasures under Fourier transform: Abstract

 \section{Abstract}

 Several classes of tempered measures are characterised that are eigenmeasures of the Fourier transform, the latter viewed as a linear operator on (generally unbounded) Radon measures on $\RR^d$.
-In particular, we classify all periodic eigenmeasures on $\RR$, which gives an interesting connection with the discrete Fourier transform, as well as all eigenmeasures on $\RR$ with uniformly discrete support.
+In particular, we classify all periodic eigenmeasures on $\RR$, which gives an interesting connection with the discrete Fourier transform and its eigenvectors, as well as all eigenmeasures on $\RR$ with uniformly discrete support.
 An interesting subclass of the latter emerges from the classic cut and project method for aperiodic Meyer sets.
+Finally, we construct a large class of eigenmeasures with locally finite support that is not uniformly discrete and has large gaps around $0$.